 equestrian team in Lynchburg, Virginia.
 She volunteered with therapeutic riding centers for several years

-own one horse and are active with the Oklahoma Dressage Society with Pam serving on the ODS board.
+own one horse and are active with the Oklahoma Dressage Society.